getBoolean/flutter_boolean_template/README.md

 ### State Management

-This project is preconfigured to use [Riverpod generator](https://pub.dev/packages/riverpod_generator).
+This project is preconfigured to use [Riverpod Generator](https://pub.dev/packages/riverpod_generator).
 The normal riverpod syntax is still supported.
-See Andea's article on [Riverpod architecture](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/) for how to structure your code.
+See Andrea's article on [Riverpod architecture](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/) for how to structure your code.